NickBot-dev/configure-ad/README.md

 </p>
 <p>
-Creating additional Non-Administrative users and login to client-1 with one of the new users.
-Login to the DC-1 VM as a Domain Admin.
+Creating additional non-administrative users and login to Client-1 Virtual Machine as one of the new users.
+Login to the DC-1 Virtual Machine as a Domain Admin.
 Open PowerShell_ise as an administrator.
-Create a new File and paste the contents of the script into it.
+Create a new file and paste the contents of the script into it.
 Run the script and observe the accounts being created.
-When finished, we open Active Directory Users and Computers (ADUC) and observe the accounts under "_EMPLOYEES".
-We now have the ability to login to the Client-1 VM as one of the new Non-Administrative accounts.
-Every Non-Administrative account has the same password.
+When finished, we open Active Directory Users and Computers and observe the accounts under "_EMPLOYEES".
+We now have the ability to login to the Client-1 Virtual Machine as one of the new aon-administrative accounts.
+Every non-administrative account was created with the same password.
 </p>
 <br />